Register

 Migrations

-Migrations and data coercion can be performed before your Data Model is instantiated, allowing legacy data to be converted into a format that the current version of your system understands.
+Migrations and data coercion can be performed before your Type Data Model is instantiated, allowing legacy data to be converted into a format that the current version of your system understands.
 Migrations are run when the source data is first retrieved from disk, as well as run on any update deltas before they are applied to the Document.

-class CharacterData extends foundry.abstract.DataModel {
+class CharacterData extends foundry.abstract.TypeDataModel {

 static defineSchema() {